-Academic Progress Requirements - PSY
+Academic Progress Requirements - School of Psychology Doctoral Programs & RCP

 Students in the doctoral/postdoctoral programs in the School of Psychology are reviewed annually to ensure program requirements are being met in a timely manner.
 There are two cycles of annual review, which are based on the time of year the student entered his/her program.
 The deadlines are fixed and no extensions will be granted.